 Last March 07, 2008, during the regular meeting of the Board, the Manual of Corporate Governance which incorporated the best practices was approved and adopted to establish the principles of good corporate governance for the entire Corporation.
-The adoption of the new Manual of Corporate Governance replaces the old manual of corporate governance prescribed by the SEC which was then observed and followed by the Company.
+The adoption of the new Manual of Corporate Governance supersedes the old manual of corporate governance prescribed by the SEC which was then observed and followed by the Company.
 Moreover, the adoption of the new Manual now complies with the SEC requirement that before assuming office, a director must attend a seminar on corporate governance conducted by a duly recognized government or private institution.

-Last January 30, 2008, the Company through the Corporate Secretary has submitted a document certifying the attendance of the members of the Board of Directors in all regular meetings for the year 2007 as well as the compliance to the provisions of the Manual of Corporate Governance prescribed by the SEC as adopted by the Company.
+On January 05, 2017, the Company submitted to the SEC pursuant to SEC Memorandum No. 1, series of 2014 on the (1) summary of attendance of the Company's Directors for 2015-2016 and (2) advicement certifying the attendance of the members of the Board of Directors in all regular meetings for the year 2016 as well as the compliance to the provisions of the Manual of Corporate Governance prescribed by the SEC as adopted by the Company.